 I couldn’t find McClymont’s birth record, but we know that Hugh and Sarah were living in Straiton Township about that time, and from the census records, we know he was born in 1780.
 By the time McClymont married Barbara McCool, on March 2, 1807(20), he worked on a farm in Kelton, just outside of the village of Barr.
 Barbara was the eldest of two children (of which I could find birth records) of John McCool, a shepherd, and Mary McClure, a domestic servant(21).
-Barbara was born an illegitimate child since John and Mary did not get married until four years after Barbara was born (1788) in Lismore, Argyll, Scotland.
-But the fact that Barbara was illegitimate stayed with her even up to her death, as it was noted on her death record.
+Barbara was born an illegitimate child since John and Mary were not married.
+The fact that Barbara was illegitimate stayed with her even up to her death, as it was noted on her death record.
 How sad.
 To further experience the mindset of the townspeople in the early 1700’s, and how much weight that an illegitimate birth carried, court records describe how an Agnes Dyert was found guilty of birthing two illegitimate children by John Morton, the town barber, and was thereby sentenced to stand at the Fish-cross (a market place where they sold fish) between the hours of 11 am and noon [most likely the busiest time of the day in town, thus creating the greatest audience].
 With the hangman beside her, in an effort to cause humiliation, he shaved her head in the presence of the townspeople.”
 It doesn’t mention what happened to Mr. Morton.

 Straiton Township in 2012.
 It doesn't look like it has changed much in the past 200 years.